Florida Opticians & Contact LensEs

 When the Board of Opticianry receives a board certification application and the optician meets the certification requirements, the board office adds a "board certified" qualification to their license in the Department of Health’s licensure database.
 In approximately 2-3 weeks, the optician receives a duplicate license through the U.S. mail that shows the following:

 QUALIFICATION(S): BOARD CERTIFIED

-To check licensure status of yours or another Florida Optician visit the Florida License Verification Web Page
+To check licensure status for yourself or another Florida Optician, visit the Florida License Verification Web Page.

 Learn more about POF's